Vision Health Care Resources

 - Progressive lenses provide transitions between seperate prescription strength portions of an eyeglass lens, resulting in smooth overall optic performance at different focal lengths

-- Toric contact lenses are soft lenses that correct astigmatism, and they are usually made of a conventional hydrogel or silicone hydrogel material
+- Toric contact lenses are soft lenses that correct astigmatism.
+They are usually made of a conventional hydrogel or silicone hydrogel material

-- Color contact lenses are made with an non-transparent tint that can change your eye color, and they come in a wide variety of natural and non-natural eye colors
+- Color contact lenses are made with a non-transparent tint that can change your eye color.
+They come in a wide variety of natural and non-natural eye colors as well as daily, bi-weekly or monthly replacement.

-- Daily contact lenses are meant to be worn and discarded daily, versus disposable lenses that are meant to be work for a two week period and then discarded
+- Daily disposable contact lenses are meant to be worn and discarded daily, versus planned replacement lenses which are meant to be replaced at longer intervals, like bi-weekly or monthly.

-- Extended wear contact lenses are also called continuous wear lenses, are usually made from a silicone hydrogel, and they can be worn from between six days and one month, depending on the brand and application
+- Extended wear contact lenses, also called continuous wear lenses, are usually made from a very breathable material called silicone hydrogel and can be worn continuously from between six days and one month, depending on the brand and application.

-- Multifocal contact lenses have multiple prescriptions all in one lens, and they are the contact lens version of progressive eyeglass lenses
+- Multifocal contact lenses have a prescription for distance and near all in one lens.
+They are the contact lens version of progressive eyeglass lenses.
+These lenses help to reduce the need for reading glasses for those 40 and up.

 - You can help expedite and simplify the replacement process by keeping the fitting measurements from that pair.
 The fitting measurements may be located on the inner ear stem, and in some cases on the inside of the nose bridge.
 The eyeglass fitting measurements should be in the form of 11-22-333, where 11 is the size of the lenses, 22 is the bridge size, and 333 is the temple (or arm) length.